awsdocs/amazon-eks-user-guide/doc_source/cni-ipv6.md

 Replace all *example values* in the steps of this procedure with your own values\.

 1. Run the following commands to set some variables used in later steps\.
-Replace *region\-code* with the Region that you want to deploy your resources in\.
-The value can be any Region that is supported by Amazon EKS\.
-For a list of Regions, see [Amazon EKS endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/eks.html) in the AWS General Reference guide\.
+Replace *region\-code* with the AWS Region that you want to deploy your resources in\.
+The value can be any AWS Region that is supported by Amazon EKS\.
+For a list of AWS Regions, see [Amazon EKS endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/eks.html) in the AWS General Reference guide\.
 Replace *my\-cluster* and *my\-nodegroup* with the names for your cluster and node group\.
 Replace *111122223333* with your account ID\.

    ```
    export region_code=region-code